NJDHTS/NJDHTS/chapter1/searchable-terms.md

 # Searchable Terms \(Roads\)

-In order to find the data you're looking for in the CAT you'll need to know what information to search for.
+In order to find the data you're looking for in the CAT you'll need to know how to search for it.
+Since the NJTR-1 crash report form has over 140 fields, some of which have over 30 standard values, we have compiled this data dictionary for your use.

-For help on the mechanics of how to use crash filters, review the [Filtering Crashes](/chapter1/filtering-crashes.md) tutorial.

 Below is a list of attributes that can be used to filter the crash data presented in the [Roads Module](https://njdhts.numetric.com/roads/crash-query#/) Included are brief descriptions of each attribute, how it was collected \(if applicable\), and a comprehensive list of all variable values.